Amortized Active Generation of Pareto Sets: Architectural Details

 \paragraph{Conditioning.} As mentioned in the text, for the conditional generative models, $\qrobc{\qparam}{\obs}{\prefr}$, for \gls{agps}, we use the same architectures already discussed, but also learn a sequence prefix embedding from $\prefr$, as well as a simple 1-hidden layer MLPs for implementing FilM~\cite{perez2018film} adaptation of the sequence token embeddings,

-Here $\circ$ indicates element-wise product, and $f_\alpha$ and $f_\beta$ are the FiLM MLPs, and $f_\text{prefix}$ is the prefix embedding MLP (often we find just a linear projection is adequate), and $\mathbf{e}_m$ are the transformer embeddings.
+Where $\mathbf{e}'_m$ are the unmodified token embeddings (i.e.\ outputs of $\mathrm{DTransformer}$ or $\mathrm{ETransformer}$), and $\circ$ indicates element-wise product. $f_\alpha$ and $f_\beta$ are the FiLM MLPs, and $f_\text{prefix}$ is the prefix embedding MLP input into the transformers (often we find just a linear projection is adequate).
 We initialize the transformer weights in these models from their non-conditional counterparts when they are used as priors.